jazzband/Watson/docs/index.md

 #### ZSH

-If you use zsh, copy the file `watson.zsh-completion` somewhene in your `fpath` as `_watson`.
+If you use zsh, copy the file `watson.zsh-completion` somewhere in your `fpath` as `_watson`.
 For example, you can put it in `/usr/local/share/zsh/site-functions`: